kenk67/release-test/README.md

         - → `v1.3.0` (Assuming it has `feat:` commits, can also contain `fix:`)
         - → `v1.2.1` (Assuming it has `fix:` commits only)

+- When the pre-release token is not used for ```feature``` or ```testing``` branches
+    - A feature branch can have a full tagged release (e.g., `v1.2.0`) even if it is not ready for production.
+        - This can cause tag conflicts when the version bump is being done in ```main``` branch, since the same tag is already created in the feature branch.
+        - Which leads to a premature or unintended release.

 ## Changelog